wp-plugins/enhanced-tooltipglossary/readme.txt

 5. Glossary setting page in Admin

 == Changelog ==
+= 2.3.1 =
+* Added link in setting to glossary index location

 = 2.3 =
 * Updated plugin site links and about pages